 Domino, Warpath, Colossus, and several of the Forgiven members all rushed out to stop the threat, while Lord Deathstrike used the diversion as a means to make his move.
 Taking out Inka, Psylocke, Storm, and Raizo Kodo, Jubilee was left alone to handle the highly-skilled assasin by herself.
 Insisting that she save her teammates, Jubilee met the man sword-to-sword, exchanging blows and dodging slashes while using her training from Wolverine and Raizo as her aide.
 Realizing that she could not best him at the blade, Jubilee took matters into her own hands.
 She threw a chair at him, vaulted over his head with her gymnastic prowess, and covered his face with her trenchcoat.
 After giving him a swift boot to his rear end, Jubilee dove after him, impaling herself on his blade in order to make sure he could not decapitate her.
 Berating the adversary with trademark smart-talk, Jubilee gave Lord Deathstrike a headbutt and two powerful punches, knocking him out.
 After pulling the sword out of her body, she attempted to bite into his neck, but was stopped short by both Storm and Raizo.
 Understanding that this would ruin her attempts to save her humanity, Jubilee let him go.
 Thwarted, Lord Deathstrike bowed in respect to Jubilee and then vanished away while phasing through a wall.

 After the X-Men and Forgiven had reunited, Jubilee and Storm agreed that she still could learn more from Raizo Kodo and his group of friendly vampires.
-Bidding farewell to her long-time friends in the X-Men, Jubilee returned to the ranks of the Forgiven, knowing full-well by that she always has a place welcome for her with the X-Men.
+Bidding farewell to her long-time friends in the X-Men, Jubilee returned to the ranks of the Forgiven, knowing full-well by that she always has a place with the X-Men.